-The caller’s response was, “Hello.
-My name is Melanie Savage and I’m calling from NASA’s Jet Propulsion Laboratory.”
+The caller said, “Hello, Stephen.
+My name is Melanie Savage, and I’m calling from NASA’s Jet Propulsion Laboratory.”

 I paused in disbelief; I nearly hung up the phone.

-The caller continued, “I’ve been reading the articles on your website about marketing not being about just writing ads and articles, but about creating experiences.
+She continued, “I’ve been reading the articles on your website about marketing being more than just writing ads and articles but about creating experiences.
 I wonder if you might have time to chat with me.”

-Over the next week, I went through the most thorough background and security screening that I’d ever encountered.
+Over the next week, I went through an intense background and security screening.

-Two weeks later, I was in Pasadena, at JPL, consulting on NASA’s technology transfer efforts.
+Two weeks later, I was in Pasadena, JPL, consulting on NASA’s technology transfer efforts.

-The agency provided me with a large one bedroom suite (with a wet bar and balcony), a sporty rental car, and an expense account.
-The sky might have been overhead, but—at the time—my heaven was in Pasadena, California.
+The agency provided me with a large one-bedroom suite (with a wet bar and balcony), a sporty rental car, and an expense account.
+For the next couple of weeks, heaven wasn’t overhead.
+It was in Pasadena, California.

 I had meet and greets with NASA engineers.
 I listened in on technical conference calls.
-I was invited to a number of spectacular lunches with NASA scientists—at the The Athenaeum at the California Institute of Technology.
+I was invited to several spectacular lunches with NASA scientists—at The Athenaeum at the California Institute of Technology.
 I held a piece of Aerogel.

-I heard that NASA folks were excited about putting their names on a new spacecraft prior to its voyage to Pluto.
-I learned that I could have my name on it, also.
+I heard that NASA folks were excited about putting their names on a new spacecraft before its voyage to Pluto.
+Then, I learned that I could have my name on it, also.

-The names of those accompanying New Horizon, in name and in spirit, can be found on a NASA New Horizons’ participant database.
+The names of those accompanying New Horizon, in word and spirit, can be found on a NASA New Horizons participant database.